-What is Granulomatosis with Polyangiitis (Wegener’s)?
-How is it Related to Vaccines?
+What is Granulomatosis with Polyangiitis & it’s Relation to Vaccines?

 Granulomatosis with Polyangiitis (GPA), formerly known as Wegener’s Granulomatosis, is a rare but serious disease that causes inflammation of blood vessels.
 It sometimes even leads to organ failure if it goes untreated.

 GPA most commonly affects the blood vessels inside your kidneys, ears, nose, sinuses, throat, and lungs.
 If you develop this disease, your blood vessels in these areas become inflamed, constricted, and covered in tissue masses called granulomas.
 This restricts the ability to carry blood, which can lead to tissue damage, organ failure, and even death.

 GPA is classified under a group of diseases called “vasculitis,” which cause swelling in the blood vessels.
 Studies show that patients develop certain types of vasculitis, including GPA, after getting vaccines.